Fur0rem/StreamGraphAnalysis/README.md

 - Paths and distances : Section 14
 - Robustness by length : Outside of the paper
 - Isomorphism : Outside of the paper

-(These were implemented in previous commits but have not been ported for generic streams yet)
-- Compactness : Section 4